 The padded, comfortable saddle on the Echelon EX-5 indoor spin bike provides comfort and flexibility for all riders.
 Featuring nine levels of height and aft adjustments that adjust via a convenient lever as opposed to a bolt and tightening mechanism, this bike can fit a variety of different rider heights.

 There’s also a rear-mounted dumbbell rack for additional workout variety.
 All spin riders will feel comfortable on this bike with this comfortable saddle that shifts up, down, back, and forth as needed.

 Transmission and Gear Ratio:

-- This indoor bike is equipped with Poly-V belt transmission (better than chain but not as good as Timing/Toothed belts).
+- This indoor bike is equipped with a Poly-V belt transmission (better than a chain but not as good as Timing/Toothed belts).

-- Gear ratio is not specified but considering the lightweight flywheel, it should be around 1:5.
+- The gear ratio is not specified but considering the lightweight flywheel, it should be around 1:5.